rbouckaert/starbeast3/README.md

 If you are not using BEAST 2.6 then replace 2.6 with the appropriate version number.
 For more details see https://beast2.blogs.auckland.ac.nz/managing-packages/#Install_by_hand .

-## Installation

-* Install BEAST 2 (available from [http://beast2.org](http://beast2.org)).
-* Add https://raw.githubusercontent.com/CompEvol/CBAN/master/packages-extra.xml to your package repositories
-	* Open BEAUti, select `File => Manage packages` menu.
-The package manager dialog pops up.
-	* Click the `Package Repositories` button.
-The repositories dialog pops up.
-	* Click `Add URL`
-	* Enter `https://raw.githubusercontent.com/CompEvol/CBAN/master/packages-extra.xml` in the entry, and click `OK`
-	* Click the `Done` button, and starbeast3 should appear in the package list.
-* Install starbeast3 package through the [package manager](http://www.beast2.org/managing-packages/) (this may automatically install some other package as well)